The trees on Cambridge’s streets, parks and gardens add to its unique character – as well as its biodiversity.

 - Privately owned and protected trees – Information if you own, manage or are affected by a tree in a conservation area protected by a Tree Preservation Order

-- Find out your rights and responsibilities with regards to trees – Information if you own, manage or are affected by a privately owned tree
+- Find out your rights and responsibilities in regard to trees – Information if you own, manage or are affected by a privately owned tree

 - Find out how we manage common tree issues and report a problem